Hack The Box

 ssh -i /tmp/pwn root@localhost

-Impact: forging a certificate for any principal, including root.
+a certificate for any principal including root.
+Fix: protect the CA private key,

 Tools Used